uga-libraries/format-report/documentation/archive_reports_workflow.md

 In this step, make format risk summaries of the merged format reports for each department (ARCHive group).

 1. Run the department_reports.py script to generate one Excel spreadsheet per department.
    The script has two arguments, current_formats_csv, which is the path to the by_aip merged report from this year, and previous_formats_csv, which is the path to the by_aip merged report from a previous year.

+2. Save the spreadsheets to a folder named "Department Format Reports" in the Teams folder for this year's Format Analysis.

-2. Make a narrative report for each department using the [Department Narrative Report Instructions](department_narrative_report_instructions.md).
+3. Make a narrative report for each department using the [Department Narrative Report Instructions](department_narrative_report_instructions.md).